Tom Peterson: Founding and expansion

 Peterson spent ten years working at the Jolly Green Giant Co., rising to eastern regional manager in charge of 17 food processing plants in the United States and Canada.
-However, the western regional manager was the son of the company's president, so in 1963 Peterson obtained a franchise from Muntz television, sold his home for US$10,000, which he put into the business, and moved with Gloria to Portland on the advice of friends.
+However, the western regional manager was the son of the company's president, so in 1963 Peterson obtained a franchise from Muntz television, sold his home for $10,000 USD, which he put into the business, and moved with Gloria to Portland on the advice of friends.

 He opened his first store at Southeast 82nd and Foster Road in 1964.
 Peterson paid himself a salary of $100 a week and $50 a week to Gloria, who was the controller of the business.
 In 1964, his first year in business, Peterson had revenues of $300,000.
 By 1989, Peterson was selling $30 million per year.
 It was during this period that Peterson first achieved fame in Portland and throughout the Pacific Northwest.

 By the early 1980s, Peterson had become one of the largest home electronics dealerships in Portland, alongside Smith's Home Furnishings, Stereo Super Stores, Montgomery Ward and Sears.
-Peterson went on to open stores in Eugene, Gresham, Hillsboro, North Portland and as far away as Spokane, Washington but later closed these stores, citing an inability to offer the personal service by appearing on the floor alongside his sales staff.
+Peterson went on to open stores in Eugene, Gresham, Hillsboro, North Portland and as far away as Spokane, Washington, but later closed these stores, citing an inability to offer the personal service by appearing on the floor alongside his sales staff.
 The Petersons' children also worked in the business, daughter Kathy as a personnel manager and son Keith as a partner in an affiliated electronics import-export business, operating out of Boston.